yalmip/yalmip.github.io/yalmip/tutorials/multiparametricprogramming.md

 This tutorial requires [MPT] or [POP]

-YALMIP can be used to calculate explicit solutions of linear and quadratic programs by interfacing the [Multi-Parametric Toolbox MPT] (or [POP]).
+YALMIP can be used to calculate explicit solutions of parametric linear and quadratic programs by interfacing the [Multi-Parametric Toolbox MPT] (or [POP]).
 This tutorial assumes that the reader is familiar with parametric programming and the basics of [MPT].

 ### Generic example.